airr-community/airr-standards/docs/common.md

 # AIRR formats overview

 Data for `airr-formats` objects are stored as rows in a *tab-delimited* file and should be compatible with any CSV reader.
+Metadata is stored as a companion JSON or YAML file according to the MiAIRR specifications.

 **Encoding**